shashankkk05/QR-Code-Generator/README.md

 - Simple and clean user interface
 - QR Code displays dynamically on button click
 - Error handling for empty input
-- Mobile-friendly (with a little CSS tweaking)
+- Mobile-friendly (with a little CSS tweaking).

 ---